krh3rtz/SSH-BOT/README.md

 [+] All the log files are saved after exiting SSH-BOT.
 They are held under 'os_admin/' folder.
     There are two types of log files: log and sys_list.
 The first one keeps all the information regarding connections.
 The second one contains the last hosts list before exiting SSH-BOT.
-    Although they are different, they are tagged with date and time of disconnection from the platform.
+    Although they are different, they are tagged with date and time of disconnection from the tool.

 	eg.  logs_01-02-2017_06:26:56  sys_list_01-02-2017_02:16:31